edgedelta/docs/docs/configuration/filters.md

 ***

-## Buffered Trace Filter
+## Option 3: Buffered Trace Filters

 This filter type handles trace logs.

-Edge Delta defines trace log as a set of logs that can be tied together with an ID, such as a trace ID or request ID.
+  * Edge Delta defines trace log as a set of logs that can be tied together with an ID, such as a trace ID or request ID.

-This filter type:
+At a high level, this filter type:

   * Groups logs by a specified ID, then
   * Verifies that all relavant events of that trace (or request) is collected, and then